bryanjos/erl_port_test/README.md

 ErlPortTest
 ===========

-This is just an example for me and whoever else needs it for using erlport and Elixir.
+This is just an example for me and whoever else needs it for using ErlPort to connect Python and Elixir.

 So far I just added the erlport library to my dependencies
   ```elixir